-Private health insurance covering care in the U.A.E. is mandatory for all AUD students except U.A.E. nationals.
-In order to meet this requirement by enrolling in the AUD-sponsored health insurance plan, students are charged a non-refundable fee of AED 1,700 on their Fall semester bill covering the period September 1 through August 31.
+Private health insurance covering care in the U.A.E. is mandatory for all AUD-sponsored students.
+In order to meet this requirement by enrolling in the AUD-sponsored health insurance plan, students are charged a non-refundable fee on their Fall semester bill covering the period September 1 through August 31.